canhtran/dota2/bot/README.md

 ### Recommendation
 For recommendation, as a dota 2 player I'm not very keen on recommend heroes based on user profile.
 There are 117 heroes and mostly players pick the heroes based on their interest and sometime play random (like me =]] ).
 Moreover, usually the recommendation is based on the match where we know the enemy team's heroes and heroes in our team to point out which hero the player should pick.

-But as the requirement, with only User Profile, I will "hack" the recommenation engine.
+But as the requirement, with only User Profile, I will "hack" the recommendation engine.
 - Firstly, I created the heroes mapping files ```recommenation/data/heroes.csv``` base on my knowledge about dota2.
 This file contains heroes information and main role of heroes in current meta game (version 7.06c).
-There are for main roles/positions: mid, carry, support and offlane.
+There are for main roles/positions: ```mid, carry, support and offlane.```
 - Secondly, I made a ```crawler_bot``` to get the information of Pro Players (total 1000 players).
 - Thirdly, With the data, I extract the features from profiles: ```kills, deaths, assists, last_hit, denies, xp_per_min, gold_per_min, kda```.
 All are the mean value.
 - Each player will have a position in a team, so I get the most hero that he/she played, look up in the heroes mapping file and extract the main position of that player.